 Tucked away under Krita’s Window & Workspace menu, there’s an interface for animators.
 Like in a video editor, a timeline appears at the bottom of the app.
 Here you can track each individual frame of an animation.

 This workspace could come in handy when creating video games or when producing GIFs.
-For a better look, check out Krita’s documentation with examples of how the interface works.

 Should You Download Krita?